sm2302-aug23/grp-r-fourier/readme__1.md

 separated_seq
 ```

-Filter `n` to be > 1 to exclude 1, then arrange `n` in descending order to find the most frequent and here we will see the top 10 most frequently appearing integers.
+Using the above `separated_seq`, we can find the most frequently appearing integers by filtering `n` to be > 1 to exclude 1, then arrange `n` in descending order and here we will see the top 10 most frequently appearing integers.

 ``` r
 most_frequent <- separated_seq %>%